randkego/topican/README.md

 ```python3
 topican.print_words_associated_with_common_noun_groups
 ```
-Identifies topics by assuming a topics can be identified from Nouns and a "context" word:
+Identifies topics by assuming topics can be identified from Nouns and a "context" word:
 - spaCy is used to identify Nouns (including Proper nouns) in the text
 - nltk WordNet and spaCy are used to group similar nouns together (WordNet "hyponyms" are checked first; spaCy similarity is used if a hyponym is not found)
 - the top context words are found for each noun